 3 – Choosing an Appropriate and Unique Name for the Company

 In order to form a company in the US, the company name must be determined first.
 There is no need to include the name of the business activity to be operated when determining the name.
 However, the name to be determined must be distinctive from the names of other companies.
-It is possible to check whether the name is already in use by someone else through State website.
+It is possible to check whether the name is already in use by someone else through the State website.
+For Mor information you can visit the following article

 4 – Company Registration

 Most states do not require minimum capital to start a business.
-The procedures for establishing a company in the states are simple and quick.
-Foreign-invested companies are subject to the same laws as domestic counterparts.
+The procedures for incorporating a company in the states are simple and quick.
+Foreign-invested companies are subject to the same laws as their domestic counterparts.

 The founder must fill in the certificate of company formation to identify its name; the name and address of the registered agent; the par value of the company’s shares allowed to be issued, and the mailing address of the company.
 Fees will increase gradually based on the number of shares issued or raised capital.